Making the Most of Pardot Forms: Key Capabilities and Considerations

 • You need multi-step forms or surveys (Typeform, JotForm)

-• You prioritize pixel-perfect design/UI (Webflow Forms, FormAssembly)
+• You prioritize pixel-perfect design and UI (Webflow Forms, FormAssembly)

-• You require object relationships (use Form Handlers or SF Web-to-Lead)
+• You require object relationships beyond Prospects (use Form Handlers or Salesforce Web-to-Lead)

 • Your marketing stack includes other automation platforms (HubSpot, Marketo)